nightmode/feri/docs/multilingual.md

 Each word in a group should be padded with enough spaces to equal the longest string from that same group.

 For example, `paddedGroups.build` has two keys, `output` and `copy`.
-The longest string is `output` at 6 characters.
+The longest string is `output` with 6 characters.
 Extra spaces were added `copy` to reach a matching length of 6 characters.
 Now they both display nicely together.

 <img src="https://raw.githubusercontent.com/nightmode/feri/master/images/translation-guide-build.png" width="918" height="150" alt="">

-Same idea for `paddedGroups.stats` except that the longest strings here are 5 characters long.
-Adding one space to `load` ensures that they all line up nicely when displayed.
+Same idea for `paddedGroups.stats` except the longest strings here are 5 characters.
+Adding 1 space to `load` allows all of these strings to line up nicely when displayed.

 <img src="https://raw.githubusercontent.com/nightmode/feri/master/images/translation-guide-stats.png" width="918" height="227" alt="">